 My creation came out as I’d hoped and I’m loving how the hidden storage adds that bit of spunk I was referencing earlier to hanging a washboard.
 This makes it all the more fun, doesn’t it?

-While I’m loving this washboard cupboard, I am offering it in my shop along with all of my other redeemed furniture, handmade goods and vintage finds.
+While I’m loving this washboard cupboard, I am offering it in my shop (SOLD) along with all of my other redeemed furniture, handmade goods and vintage finds.